Rolls-Royce C range engines: Rolls-Royce Sentinel

-A C6SFLM (marinised) was also produced.

-Horizontal railcar engines
+Horizontal engines

-Horizontal versions, such as the C6NFLH (H for horizontal), were also produced for railcars and mounted beneath the floor.
-This engine was not completely horizontal, with the cylinders inclined slightly upwards at 17½°.
+The horizontal versions of the C range engine were principally used in railcars / diesel multiple units (DMUs), mounted beneath the floor.
+"H" in the model number indicated "horizontal".
+The cylinders were inclined slightly upwards at 17½ degrees.
 Wet sump lubrication was used.
 Many of the ancillaries and servicing points were relocated to what were now the sides of the engine, so that they could be serviced from the sides of the railcar, rather than having to lift out floor panels.

+Australia

+Forty C6SFLH engines (at two under each vehicle) were fitted in 1960 to new South Australian Railways 300 class railcars.

+Twin supercharged C8SFLH engines of 250 hp were used in some of the early New South Wales 620 Class railcars with Twin Disc transmissions, built under licence.

+The three South Maitland Railway railcars of 1961 used supercharged C6SFLH units of 233 bhp with a licence-built Twin Disc transmission.

+Canada and Norway

+C8SFLH engines and licence built Twin Disc transmissions were used to re-engine a number of Canadian National and Canadian Pacific's Budd railcars.

+Norwegian State Railways retrofitted supercharged C6SFLH engines to the Norwegian Class 86 and 91 DMUs.

+United Kingdom

 The C6NFLH produced 180 bhp at 1,800 rpm.
 It was used by Metropolitan-Cammell in the Class 111 DMUs of the late 1950s and 1960s, rather than the 150 bhp BUT engines used in earlier classes.
+Supercharged C6SFLH units of 230 bhp were trialled in a single Class 111 DMU.
 Two engines were used for each power car, marshalled into two or three car sets with a power car at each end, giving 720 bhp overall.
-This extra power was also used for the Birmingham Railway Carriage & Wagon Company built 'Calder Valley' sets.
+This extra power was also used for the Birmingham Railway Carriage & Wagon Company built "Calder Valley" sets.

 An eight-cylinder version, C8NFLH, of 238 bhp at 1,880 rpm was also used.
 A single unit was used in each power car of the 112 and 113 classes.
 These were very similar, the 112 having a mechanical pre-selector transmission and the 113 a Lysholm-Smith Twin-Disc torque converter (licence-built by Rolls-Royce) in a hydraulic transmission.
 The high density 125 and 127 classes used twin engines.

 The C8NFLH, governed to 180 bhp at 1,500 rpm, was also used as the pair of auxiliary generators powering the air-conditioning, lighting and galley of the Blue Pullman sets.

-Twin supercharged C8SFLH engines of 250 hp were used in some of the early New South Wales 620 Class railcars with licence built Twin Disc transmissions.
-C8SFLH engines and licence built Twin Disc transmissions were also used to re-engine a number of Canadian National and Canadian Pacific's Budd railcars.

-Supercharged C6SFLH units of 230 bhp were trialled in a single British Rail Class 111 and were later retrofitted to the Norwegian Class 86 and 91 DMUs.
-The three South Maitland Railway railcar of 1961 also used Supercharged C6SFLH units of 233 hp with a licence built Twin Disc transmission.

-Applications

-Railway
+Vertical engines

-The major railway uses of this engine were the horizontal versions used in many of the British Rail first generation DMUs.
-Norwegian State Railways also retrofitted them to their Class 86 and 91 multiple units.

-Vertical engines were also used in a range of small shunting locomotives, sometimes in pairs for powers up to 600 bhp..
+The vertical versions of the C range were installed in many of the British Rail first-generation diesel multiple units.
+They were also used in a range of small shunting locomotives, sometimes in pairs for power outputs up to 600 bhp: